Suddy-Chan/self-playing-game/README.md

 2. Press keys:
    - `1`: Plant a tree
    - `2`: Plant food
-3. Use the speed slider at the top to control simulation speed (1x to 5x)
+3. Use the +/- buttons at the top to control simulation speed (1x to 5x)

 ## Characters